Core Idea

 • Reversibility: How easily can the decision be undone if wrong?

-General rule: match the mode to the intersection of these two factors.
 When uncertain, apply one degree more autonomy than feels comfortable — it develops capability faster than over-managing.

 Progression Over Time

-• Move toward less control as trust and demonstrated capability develop.
+• Move toward less control as trust and demonstrated capability develop

-• When something goes wrong: step back one degree temporarily, then return to the prior level once confidence is rebuilt.
+• When something goes wrong: step back one degree temporarily, then return to the prior level

-• The goal is always to move every individual toward degree 5 or 6 in their areas of strength.
+• The goal is always to move every individual toward degree 5 or 6 in their areas of strength

 Sources